 Since his triumph as winner of the 1970 Chopin International Piano Competition, pianist Garrick Ohlsson has established himself worldwide as a musician of magisterial interpretive and technical prowess.
 Although long regarded as one of the world’s leading exponents of the music of Frédéric Chopin, Mr. Ohlsson commands an enormous repertoire, which ranges over the entire piano literature.
 A student of the late Claudio Arrau, Mr. Ohlsson has come to be noted for his masterly performances of the works of Mozart, Beethoven and Schubert, as well as the Romantic repertoire.
 To date he has at his command more than 80 concertos, ranging from Haydn and Mozart to works of the 21st century.
-This season that vast repertoire can be sampled in concerti ranging from the dramatic Barber Concerto to Mozart, Beethoven, Brahms and Rachmaninov, in cities including Nashville, Seoul, Dallas, Colorado, St Petersburg, Helsinki, Zagreb and London.

 In the 2018/2019 he began an ambitious project spread over two seasons exploring the complete solo piano works of Brahms in four different programs, with performances in New York, San Francisco, Montreal, London, Warsaw and other cities across North America.